la-haute-societe/craft-tarteaucitron/README.md

 To activate a service on your site, you need to activate it and then, depending on the service, add the given Twig code where you want the service to be loaded.
-The Twig code will output a tarteaucitron.js placeholder, that will get replaced by the content you wanted to load (eg. a YouTube video, a Google Maps…) once tarteaucitron.js has loaded, and the user has given its consent for the service.
+The Twig code will output a tarteaucitron.js placeholder, that will get replaced by the content you wanted to load (e.g. a YouTube video, a Google Maps…) once tarteaucitron.js has loaded, and the user has given its consent for the service.

 ### Service HTML Attributes